How Barcelona and Cameroon great Eto’o celebrated Fete de la Jeunesse | Goal.com

 Following his inability to tie down a regular place in the star-studded Los Blancos, he was loaned to Leganes, Espanyol and Real Mallorca.

-Before signing out at Qatar SC, he had featured for Inter Milan, Anzhi Makhachkala, Chelsea, Everton, Sampdoria, Antalyaspor and Konyaspor.
+Before signing for Qatar SC, he had featured for Inter Milan, Anzhi Makhachkala, Chelsea, Everton, Sampdoria, Antalyaspor and Konyaspor.

 On the international scene, he made his senior debut for the Indomitable Lions in their 5-0 friendly defeat to Costa Rica on March 9, 1997.
-He retied with 56 goals in 118 caps for the country – winning two Africa Cup of Nations diadem and an Olympic gold medal to his name.
+He retired with 56 goals in 118 caps for his country – winning two Africa Cup of Nations diadems and an Olympic gold medal to his name.